 8) Share resources and useful tips related to your mission.

 Blog posts that share resources and useful tips are some of the most popular on the internet, yet very few are written by nonprofits.
 For example, if you are a health nonprofit, write a post about foods that help lower blood pressure, or provide tips on how to exercise at home.
 If you are a nonprofit that works with low-income communities, write blog posts that share recipes for low-cost, healthy meals and energy-saving tips.
 For example, the Alameda County Food Bank blog features a monthly list of recipes on their blog.

 9) Publish numbered lists.

-10) Feature staff, volunteers, and donors.
+10) Feature the stories of individuals served, staff, and volunteers.

 Whether in the form of a guest post, an interview, or a feature story, highlighting an individual served by your nonprofit and the good work of staff members and volunteers humanizes your brand.
 For example, the Watson Institute recently featured a story about how their Friendship Academy provided mental help support and resources to high school student, Tay’Lor.